 Brown - Old World

-White - Cultivate specimens, regardless of region
+White - Cultivated specimens, regardless of region

 Exceptions are noted prominently at the appropriate locations in the herbarium.